 Interactive Voice Response (IVR)

-Popular tools to integrate with include:
+Popular strategies to route calls include:

 Call Monitoring and Analytics

-Popular analytics to examine include:
+Popular call center analytics include:

-- Average call length
+- Average hold time and call queue lengths

-- Average hold time
+- Average call length and talk time

 The Top 5 Computer Telephony Integration Providers